dudeNumber4/database-migration/README.md

 ##### Merging
 * If your branch and another both add a new script there will be a merge conflict.
 You will need to keep one and add the other under a new file name with the next number increment.

-###### Manual System Test Plan
-* Beginning state (temp/junk database):
-  * Create below table; no other tables should exist in the database.
-  * `CREATE TABLE [dbo].[Entity]([Id] [int] IDENTITY(1,1) primary key, [Name] [nvarchar](50) NULL)`
-  * [database project]\DatabaseState.dacpac reflects database table state above (run UpdateProject.scmp to compare, update database project, then run script UpdateDatabaseStateFile.ps1)
-	* Directory DatabaseMigration\RuntimeScripts should only have the 1.sql (the initial MigrationsJournal creation script).
-* Make backup of MigrationDatabase\DatabaseState.dacpac to compare against later.
-	* "C:\temp\beginningState.dacpac"
-* Add "NewColumn" (varchar 20) to table directly in Entity.sql
-* Select the service project
-* Run `GenerateMigrationScript`
-	* Ensure it tells you to select the database project
-* Select the database project and Run `GenerateMigrationScript` again
-  * Ensure a script pops up for adding "NewColumn" to table Entity.
-  * Ensure it's in the Scripts\Migrations directory.
-  * Ensure a custom comment is at the top informing you about the script generated.
-  * Ensure the script will "parse" using the toolbar.
-* Close the script and run `GenerateMigrationScript` again.
-  * It should create the same script under a different (guid) name.
-* Close the script file and run `CommitDatabaseScripts`
-  * Ensure it tells you that there are multiple scripts in Migrations folder.
-* Delete one of the guid sql files in the Scripts\Migrations folder and Run `CommitDatabaseScripts` again.
-  * Ensure it named the guid file in DatabaseMigration\RuntimeScripts to 2.sql
-  * Ensure the Scripts/Migrations folder is empty.
-  * Ensure the DatabaseMigration references the new script under the \RuntimeScripts folder
-* Launch the executable; ensure it _doesn't_ report that it skipped script 2.
-* Ensure table `MigrationsJournal` exists with one record (for script 2).
-* Ensure the new column was added to the table.
-* Create 2 scripts in the AdHoc directory by right clicking on the AdHoc folder in the database project.
-They can both have as their command: `insert Entity values ('console test', 'console test')`
-* Run `CommitDatabaseScripts`
-  * Ensure console output reports that the new scripts were added as resource files.
-  * Ensure that the files you created and the project references to them (in the database project) have been cleaned up.
-  * Ensure that both files were added to DatabaseMigration\RuntimeScripts
-  * Ensure that bothe files' properties are build action embedded resource, copy if newer.
-* Launch the service.
-  * Ensure it reports that it skipped script #2 (already applied).
-  * Ensure Entity table has the rows added by the scripts, and that the journal contains 2 new entries recording script them.
-* `drop table MigrationsJournal`
-* `truncate table Entity`
-* `alter table Entity drop column NewColumn`
-* Launch the service.
-  * Ensure it recreates the MigrationsJournal table, re-adds column NewColumn to Entity, and adds the 2 rows to Entity.
-* Add another ad-hoc script that will generate an error upon execution.
-* Commit the script, run the service.
-* Ensure the row added to MigrationsJournal shows that the script was attempted, but not completed.